-- Never leave a chip pan on the cooker if no-one is watching over it - Unplug electrical appliances when you are not using them - Keep matches where children can't see or reach them - Do not leave cigarette ends burning

-- Empty ashtrays last thing at night after making sure all the cigarette ends are out - Do not overload electrical power points - Never smoke in bed - Never use electrical items with a damaged flex - Use adaptors as little as possible - Get expert help for your repairs and rewiring - Have your electric blanket serviced every three years and replace it after 10 years. - Check you smoke alarms on a regular basis
+- Never leave a chip pan or pot of hot oil on the cooker if no-one is watching over it - Unplug electrical appliances when you are not using them - Keep matches where children can't see or reach them - Do not leave cigarette ends burning - Empty ashtrays last thing at night after making sure all the cigarette ends are out - Do not overload electrical power points - Never smoke in bed - Never use electrical items with a damaged flex - Use adaptors as little as possible - Get expert help for your repairs and rewiring - Have your electric blanket serviced every three years and replace it after 10 years. - Check you smoke alarms on a regular basis - Use candles or similar items responsibly - Refrain from using disposable BBQ trays, butane gas cylinders or similar.